 Hardy v.
 Beneficial Life Insurance Company provides an example of a case where the judge ruled that misusing or fraudulently obtaining prescription drugs can be considered accidental in some situations.
 The insured habitually used prescription drugs.
 The insured obtained the prescription drugs under false pretenses.
 The court concluded that although the insured’s conduct was reckless, there was no evidence the insured intended a self-inflicted death when taking the prescription medication.
 Ironically, the insured’s extensive experience as a drug abuser worked to the favor of the beneficiaries in this case.
 The court concluded that this experience made it reasonable for the insured to assume the narcotics ingested would not cause his death.

 In yet another approach to cases involving abuse of prescription drugs, the insurance company denies benefits under a life insurance policy based on an express exclusion.
 In Guin v.
 Foris Benefits Ins.
 Co., the court ruled in favor of the insurance company’s denial of the accidental death benefits under an exclusion for deaths caused by a drug unless the drug was taken as prescribed by a physician.
-Cases that rely on exclusions to deny coverage generally look at both whether the insured has a valid prescription and whether the insured consumption of the drug complied with the terms of the prescription.
+Cases that rely on exclusions to deny coverage generally look at both whether the insured has a valid prescription and whether the insured's consumption of the drug complied with the terms of the prescription.

-If you are the beneficiary of a life insurance policy or an ADD policy who is denied benefits because drugs played a role in causing injury or death, you might still be entitled to benefits.
+If you are the beneficiary of a life insurance policy or an ADD policy who was denied benefits because drugs played a role in causing injury or death, you might still be entitled to benefits.

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].